lboleslavsky/TChatBot/README.md

 2. intents for answers
 3. structure context (intent is dependent on another intent)

+Data of intents are from some kaggle.com dataset.

 The sample **doc2vec model** is loading automaticaly (see the config. class).

 To force model training is necessary to set **FORCE_TRAINING** in config class to **True**.
 Note that training could take some time (see the bulgarian constants when creating .